tracykteal/sql-gapminder/sql.md

 Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.

-Let’s go to the surveys table and find out how many individuals there are.
+Let’s go to the surveys table and find out how many entries there are.
 Using the wildcard simply counts the number of records (rows)

     SELECT COUNT(*) FROM surveys